jamieqianhui/jamieqianhui.github.io/_posts/2025-10-06-Real-Estate-Investment-Strategies.markdown

 REITs can be categorized into several types based on their investment focus:

 - **Equity REITs**: These REITs own and operate income-generating real estate.
-They earn revenue primarily through leasing space and collecting rents on the properties they own.
+They earn revenue primarily through leasing and collecting rents.
 - **Mortgage REITs**: Unlike equity REITs, mortgage REITs provide financing for income-producing real estate by purchasing or originating mortgages and mortgage-backed securities.
 They earn income from the interest on these financial assets.
 - **Hybrid REITs**: These REITs combine the investment strategies of both equity and mortgage REITs, allowing them to diversify their income sources.

 Investing in REITs offers several advantages:
 - **Diversification**: REITs provide exposure to a diversified portfolio of real estate assets, reducing the risk associated with investing in a single property.